andrewwbutler/resume/README.md

 About
 -----
-This repo contains the source I use to automatically generate [my resume] (http://ellismichael.com/resume/) as a webpage and PDF from YAML input.
+This repo contains the source I use to automatically generate [my resume] (http://andrewwbutler.com/resume/) as a webpage and PDF from YAML input.

-It was forked from [bamos/cv](https://github.com/bamos/cv) and has been heavily modified to fit my use case.
-Many of the features that were in the original repo have been removed to be added back in at a later date if/when I need them.
-See the original repo for details about the choices of YAML, LaTeX, and Markdown.
+It was forked from [emichael/resume](https://github.com/emichael/resume) and has been modified to fit my use case.

 How to run